How To Choose The Right Trumpet Mouthpiece Size

 My personal favorite all around mouthpiece

-I have found that for most of my students the Vincent Bach 3C seem to work a bit better than other mouthpieces (you can click the link above to check the price on Amazon) This is also true for myself and for a lot of my trumpet playing friends.
+I have found that for most of my students the Bach 3C Meagatone seem to work a bit better than other mouthpieces (you can click the link above to check the price on Amazon) This is also a mouthpiece I use a lot myself.

-I have several “all around” mouthpieces that I like but all of them are either an exact match to the Bach 3C, or very similar in size.
-The 3C is a bit more shallow than the rest of the Bach C-cups and I have found that this helps most people with articulation and getting clearer attacks, yet it is not so shallow that the sound suffers…
+I have several “all around” mouthpieces that I like, but all of them are either an exact match to the Bach 3C, or very similar in size.
+The 3C is a bit more shallow than the rest of the Bach C-cups and I have found that this helps most people with articulation and getting clearer attacks, yet it is not so shallow that the sound suffers.
+The Bach 3c megatone is also great for endurance…

 …again, I’m speaking generally here and your mileage may vary.
 You can also check out the gold plated Denis Wick 3C for a good all around mouthpiece, that is very similar in size, but the gold surface on the Wick may help you with endurance, as it’s softer on the skin.